-This free open source novel-writing software helps you juggle multiple plotlines and even manage different locations, items, characters, tags, scenes and ideas minus any complication.
-Sporting a simple, user-friendly interface, it also comes complete with chart tools, task list and navigation, Storybook Memoria, spell check, object tree and adjustable view.
+This free open source novel-writing software helps you juggle multiple plotlines and even manage different locations, items, characters, tags, scenes, and ideas minus any complication.
+Sporting a simple, user-friendly interface, it also comes complete with chart tools, task list and navigation, Storybook Memoria, spell check, object tree, and adjustable view.
 There’s even a handy feature called Global Ideas which enables you to store all your random brainstorming data and categorize them under various levels like ‘started,’ ‘not started,’ ‘abandoned’ and ‘completed.’

 6 – Writer’s Café:

 Step into a different sort of café if you wish to get your hands on some impressive tools that’ll aid you in penning down your fiction novel.
 During your stay here, you can exploit StoryLines – a story development tool that helps in structuring your screenplay or novel.
-This contender in our programs like Scrivener roundup is also packed with a notebook, research organizer, inspirational quotations, writing exercises, journal, pin-board and daily writing tips.
-The maker has even thrown in attributes such as text and screenplay import, screenplay auto-formatting, drag and drop cards, tag-based searching, multiple sheets, navigator view and character profiles.
+This contender in our programs like Scrivener roundup is also packed with a notebook, research organizer, inspirational quotations, writing exercises, journal, pin-board, and daily writing tips.
+The maker has even thrown in attributes such as text and screenplay import, screenplay auto-formatting, drag and drop cards, tag-based searching, multiple sheets, navigator view, and character profiles.
 Interested individuals can purchase this gem for $40 while students get a $10 discount and can pick up the same for just $30.

-The content-generation tool for writers that’s shining in the spotlight here emerges from the house of Literature and Latte, and can be picked up for the Mac OS X and Windows 8 PCs.
-It proffers a complete writing studio packed with creative tools for helping you structure and revise your content.
+The content-generation tool for writers that are shining in the spotlight here emerges from the house of Literature and Latte and can be picked up for the Mac OS X and Windows 8 PCs.
+It proffers a complete writing studio packed with creative tools for helping you structure and revises your content.
 Now if you feel that this particular program might be a little too complicated for you and your work, or maybe a bit too steep as far as the price is concerned, you could always try any of the aforesaid Scrivener alternatives.
 Many of the options here are quite straightforward and come minus too many bells and whistles.
 So if you’re a writer, novelist, screenwriter, student, playwright, journalist or short story writer, you’ll be able to benefit from our goodie bag of treats.
 Do let us know which one you picked out from the lot.